Bigguysahaj/Minimal-Youtube-Rewind-Extension/README.md

 ### Firefox
 - Add this in the address bar `about:debugging#/runtime/this-firefox`
-- Load the `dist` folder as a temporary extension in Firefox.
+- Load the `manifest.json` from `dist` folder as a temporary extension in Firefox.

 ## Usage